andrew-scorchsoft/scorchsoft-quick-whisper/README.md

 - **Simple Recording & Transcription**: Quickly record audio and transcribe it to text with a single click or a hotkey (`Ctrl+Alt+J` for edit, `Ctrl+Alt+Shift+J` for transcription).
 - **Toggle or Push-to-Talk**: Press once to start and again to stop, or hold the shortcut and release to send - whichever suits the length of what you are dictating.
 - **Auto Copy & Paste**: Automatically copy transcriptions to the clipboard and paste them into other applications if desired.
 When auto-copy is off, whatever you had copied before is put back once the paste is done.
-- **Optional OpenAI ChatGPT Editing**: Enhance your transcriptions using OpenAI ChatGPT for a polished, copy-edited text output.
+- **Optional AI Copy-Editing**: Run a transcription through an AI copy-editor for a polished result, or keep the raw transcript.
 - **One-click Prompt and Model Switching**: The line under the transcript names the transcription model, the copy-editing model and the selected prompt - click any of them to change it.
 - **Searchable History**: Everything you dictate is kept with the time, the prompt used and how long you spoke, and can be searched from **File > Browse History**.
 - **Recording Feedback**: A live input level meter and timer while recording, plus a red tray icon so you can tell you are recording even when the window is hidden.
-- **Customizable Settings**: Enable or disable auto-copy and auto-paste, choose from available input devices, and toggle OpenAI ChatGPT editing.
+- **Customizable Settings**: Recording mode, clipboard behaviour, history, theme, models and more, under **Settings > Configuration**.

 ## Screenshot